tjhickey724/discrete_math/notes/math_data_types/binaryNumbers.md

 ## Unicode
 Binary numbers are also used to represent characters.

-ASCII code uses 8 bits (1 byte) for each character in the Latin alphabet

-[UNICODE](https://home.unicode.org/) uses 16 bits (2 bytes) to represent characters in all alphabets including math and music
+[UNICODE](https://home.unicode.org/) uses 16 bits (2 bytes) to represent characters in all alphabets including math, music, and emojis.
+For example, here are the [unicode charts](https://www.unicode.org/charts/)

+[ASCII code](https://www.unicode.org/charts/PDF/U0000.pdf) uses 8 bits (1 byte) for each character in the Latin alphabet

 So when you write a text file on the computer, it is typically stored using either ASCII or Unicode